Shane-Bath/PP4-Django-CRM-App/README.md

 ## CRM Django App - Clientflow
-This is customer management system for a small business.
+This is a customer management system for a small business.
-This Django app is not designed for mobile devices.It is designed for use in an office on standard size screens only.
+This Django app is not designed for mobile devices.
+It is designed for use in an office on standard size screens only.

 ### Features
 -   You can create a client file